stm32-hotspot/ultralytics/examples/YOLOv8-STEdgeAI/README.md

 ## Exporting quantization friendly YOLOv8 Pose Models

-This fork offers a quantization freindly Yolov8 pose model, you can export the pose model by following these steps:
+This fork offers a quantization friendly Yolov8 pose model, you can export the pose model by following these steps:

 - Install YOLOv8 by cloning this Ultralytics GitHub repository.
 After cloning, navigate into the directory and install the package in editable mode -e using pip.
 ```bash